OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-09.md

 ## 2 Corinthians 9:6

-Now I say this: the one who sows sparingly will also reap sparingly, and the one who sows generously will also reap generously.
+Now I say this: whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously.

 ## 2 Corinthians 9:7

-Each one must do just as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver.
+Each person should give as they have decided in their heart, not reluctantly or under compulsion, for God loves a cheerful giver.

 ## 2 Corinthians 9:8

-And God is able to make all grace overflow to you, so that, always having all sufficiency in everything, you may have an abundance for every good deed;
+And God is able to make all grace abound to you, so that, always having all sufficiency in everything, you may excel in every good deed;

 ## 2 Corinthians 9:9